SeanMcP/dice-roller/README.md

 - Add non-audio feedback on die roll
 - Sum roll function (and read out)
 - Add sound
+- Change naming convention for die styles
+- Add more die styles

 ### Considerations
 - Die components need to receive side and style information once.
 After that point, the data should be stored in Die state.